 The first female undergraduates enrolled at Princeton in 19693 min

 Women created new student organizations and joined existing ones3 min

-The Women*s Center continues to serve as a site for community-building and activism2 min
+The Gender + Sexuality Resource Center serves as a site for community-building2 min

 Women began to impact the academic experience at Princeton as soon as they arrived2 min

 Eating clubs first accepted woman as members over a period of nearly 20 years2 min

 Women serve in top leadership positions at the University2 min